 How old do you have to be to donate eggs?

-We generally will only consider women between the ages of 20 and 29 to donate eggs.
+We generally only consider women between the ages of 21 and 29 to be eligible egg donors.
 This is because a woman’s egg reserve diminishes as she ages.
 While many women believe they are fertile right until menopause, it actually becomes more challenging to get pregnant with each passing year.
 This is not only because women lose eggs as they get older, but also because the quality of the remaining eggs declines over time.
 Limiting egg donation to women under the age of 30 gives us a better chance of retrieving eggs that are viable.

 How many eggs can you donate?